What Is an Independent Medical Examination?

 - Executive functions

-A neuropsychological evaluation is a test given to the claimant to detect suspicious activity.
+A neuropsychological evaluation helps detect suspicious activity.
 The assessment also looks for bias and malingering (exaggeration or fabrication.)
 A well-known test for malingering is the MMPI-2 (Minnesota Multiphasic Personality Inventory), and it is requested by insurance companies often.
-Other common exams are the Beck Depression or Anxiety Scales which measure depression and anxiety levels, The Bender Visual Motor Gestalt test, which looks for signs of brain dysfunction, emotional problems, and brain development maturity.
+Other common exams are the Beck Depression or Anxiety Scales, which measure depression and anxiety levels, and The Bender Visual Motor Gestalt test, which looks for signs of brain dysfunction, emotional problems, and brain development maturity.
 A test for patients with suspected dementia is the Dementia Rating Scale, which assesses the claimant’s overall brain functioning and memory levels.
 Likewise, the Halstead Category test measures overall brain function for claimants not suspected of dementia.

-Of course, there are many more tests that can be used based on claimants’ history and suspected disability.
-These exams are usually interpreted by in-house (insurance company), neurologists, and psychologists.
-It is common for these professionals to lean toward the side of the insurance company since they are the ones paying them.
+Of course, many more tests can be used based on claimants’ history and suspected disability.
+These exams are usually interpreted by in-house (insurance company) neurologists and psychologists.
+It is common for these professionals to lean toward the insurance company’s side since they are the ones paying them.
 These tests can be very subjective and rely heavily on the evaluator to interpret the results.
-Although testing can be appropriate for some disabilities, using neuropsychological testing alone to exam disorders like depression and anxiety is not appropriate.
+Although testing can be appropriate for some disabilities, using neuropsychological testing alone to examine disorders like depression and anxiety is not appropriate.

-The raw testing data that is used for the analysis should stay with the psychologist performing the testing and should never be included in your disability file.
+The raw testing data used for the analysis should stay with the psychologist and never be included in your disability file.
 Only the report of the findings should be in your disability file.
-Insurance companies have been known to put the raw data in claimants’ files and have an unqualified person such as a registered nurse or primary physician make assumptions based on the raw data.
+Insurance companies have been known to put the raw data in claimants’ files and have an unqualified person, such as a registered nurse or primary physician, make assumptions based on the raw data.
 If you find out from the insurance company that someone other than a psychologist is making recommendations based on your data, that is a red flag and should be reported to your attorney.

 Functional Capacity Examinations

-This is because when you are dealing with a physical injury like bones, feet, hands, and back, the examiner is a trained occupational therapist.
+Although functional capacity examinations are a significant part of the disability claim process, they do not always benefit the insurance company.
+This is because the examiner is a trained occupational therapist when dealing with a physical injury like bones, feet, hands, and back.
 They usually provide very objective, accurate, and verifiable results.
-This does not make the insurance companies happy.
+However, this does not make the insurance companies happy.
 They prefer more subjective testing that can be swayed in their favor.

-Functional capacity tests measure how much weight you can lift and carry, your range of motion like reaching and bending, and fine motor skills like grasping a pencil, or pinching small items to pick them up.
-Depending on what line of work you are in, you may also be tested on your ability to crawl or climb stairs.
+Functional capacity tests measure how much weight you can lift and carry, your range of motion, like reaching and bending, and fine motor skills, like grasping a pencil or pinching small items to pick them up.
+Depending on your line of work, you may also be tested on your ability to crawl or climb stairs.
 There are four rating options: sedentary, light, medium, and heavy-duty.
-You will be assigned a list of restrictions or limitations that you cannot do, or that you can do that follows the rating options.
-The IME examiner will also make a notation as to if they feel you are giving your full effort.
+You will be assigned a list of restrictions or limitations that you cannot do or that you can do that follows the rating options.
+The IME examiner will also note if they feel you are giving your full effort.

 The purpose of psychological testing is to give you a rating on the AXIS scale and GAF scale.
 The GAF is a global assessment of functional rating.
-The GAF scale measures how well you are handling problems in living socially, emotionally, and occupationally.
+The GAF scale measures how well you handle social, emotional, and occupational problems.
 It has been around since the 1960s, and in 2013, it was dropped by the manual of psychiatrists and replaced with a rating scale developed by the World Health Organization, but insurance companies still use it and will probably not change anytime soon.

 Here is the GAF Rating Scale:

-The average person lives somewhere between 60-80 on this scale.
-Below 60 can be an indicator that there is a problem.
-The IME examiner is the one examining the rating scale so they can have their own interpretation of what is considered in the normal range.
+The average person scores between 60 and 80 on this scale.
+A score below 60 can indicate a problem.
+The IME examiner uses the rating scale to interpret what is considered normal.

 Claimants can also have an Axis diagnosis.
 The Axis Scale has four levels: